Exceptions and Cancellation

 3. Once all parts of the algorithm stop, an exception is thrown on the thread that invoked the algorithm.

-The exception thrown in step 3 might be the original exception, or might merely be a summary of type captured_exception.
-The latter usually occurs on current systems because propagating exceptions between threads requires support for the C++ std::exception_ptr functionality.
 As compilers evolve to support this functionality, future versions of oneTBB might throw the original exception.
 So be sure your code can catch either type of exception.
-The following example demonstrates exception handling.
+The following example demonstrates exception handling:

 #include "oneapi/tbb.h"